WEST INDIAN HISTORY AND LITERATUREProduct no.: HP215

 While the volume recalls rare, perhaps forgotten texts by authors such as Eric Walrond (Tropic Death), Claude McKay (Home to Harlem) and memoirs by Joyce Gladwell (Brown Face Big Master), Lorna Goodison (From Harvey River) and Rachel Manley (Horses in her Hair), most chapters delve into works, mainly of fiction or poetry, from the mid-nineteenth century to the present day; and although, as elsewhere, women writers appeared long after male authors in the Caribbean, of eighty-one authors considered in the volume, twenty-nine are women.

 Frank Birbalsingh is Emeritus Professor of English at York University in Toronto, Canada.
 His books include Passion and Exile: Essays in Caribbean Literature (Hansib, 1988); Frontiers of Caribbean Literature in English (1995); The People’s Progressive Party of Guyana: An Oral History (Hansib, 2007), Guyana: History and Literature (Hansib, 2016).
-He is also author of The Rise of West Indian Cricket (Hansib, 1996) and Indian-Caribbean Test Cricketers and the Quest for Identity (Hansib, 2016).
+He is also author of The Rise of West Indian Cricket: From Colony to Nation (Hansib, 1996) and Indian-Caribbean Test Cricketers and the Quest for Identity (Hansib, 2016).

 You save £4.00